ubclaunchpad/rocket2/docs/DevelopmentTutorials.rst

 already have initialized our beloved ``RandomChannelPromoter`` in that function, so just follow along with your own module.

 And look!
-That wasn’t all that bad now wasn’t it??
+That wasn't all that bad now wasn't it??